dario-vega/demo-graphql-nosql/README.md

 ## Deployment
 1. Clone this repository
-2. Copy your API Keys to graphql_nosql repository (NoSQLprivateKey.pem) and modify the credentials in the code
+2. Copy your API Keys to graphql_nosql repository (NoSQLprivateKey.pem) and modify the credentials in the code (for demo purpose, use profiles for production)
 3. Run

 ````